Find out more about skilled person reviews, the Skilled Person Panel, and the number of reviews we commission.

 Please see the 12 associated Lot Descriptions (PDF).

 For the current financial year, we publish information once a quarter on how often we commission skilled person reviews:

-Information about skilled person reviews commissioned over each financial year is published in our Annual Reports:
+We publish information about the skilled person reviews we’ve commissioned over each financial year in our Annual Reports.